Eric-Lingren/duka/README.md

 # DUKA

+This python script collect historical currency, commodity, and index market data for usage in backtesting trading algorithms.

-When run, this python script allows user input of date ranges and commodity names.
+When run, it allows user input of date ranges and commodity names.
 It scrapes and downloads the requested data from the internet, decompresses, cleans, bundles and exports the data to csv.